pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

     """

-3. *notes*: An optional section that provides additional information about the function. e.g.,
+3. *notes*: Notes should provide additional information that users and maintainers should be aware of. e.g.,

 .. code-block:: python